Identity Protection - Learn How PayPal Canada Protects You

 Identity theft is quite difficult to undo, and repairing your financial reputation can be a frustrating, expensive, and time-consuming process.
 That's why prevention is the very best protection there is.
 Your personal information is extremely valuable to you (and to identity thieves) so you should always treat it with care.

-The best way to take on these criminals is to become familiar with the tricks of their trade.
+The best way to combat these criminals is to become familiar with the tricks of their trade.
 Take the time to learn how to recognize email scams, identify secure websites, and create passwords that are stronger than a criminal's will to break them.

-If you're looking for additional resources and information on identity theft, pay a visit to some of our partner sites.
+If you're looking for additional resources and information on identity theft, visit to some of our partner sites.

 Preventing Identity Theft

-Your credit cards, social security card number, and bank account numbers can prove to be a lot more valuable than your money.
-So you need to protect them with all you've got.
+Your credit cards, social insurance number, and bank account numbers can be a lot more valuable than your money.
+So you need to protect them.

 5 Keys to Preventing Identity Theft